In Part I of Aero Bureau Noir,

 But now, there were no ID labels, which was not a positive sign.
-There was no reason whatsoever for anyone to have removed those ID plaques.
+There was no reason whatsoever for anyone to have removed those ID plaques, according to Stille.

-One by one, Stille and his crew opened the four canisters.
+One by one, he and his crew opened the four canisters.

 “And I saw engines that were all but worthless,” said Stille.
 “They were just a bunch of old engine parts bolted back together.”